jupyter-book/jupyter-book/docs/advanced/pdf.md

 You can also use Latex to build a PDF of your book.
 This can behave differently depending on your operating system and setup.
 This section tries to recommend a few best-practices.

+The default is to build your project as a single PDF, however it is possible to build individual PDF files for each page of the project by enabling the `--singlepagepdf=True` option.

 ### Installation

 For `Debian` based `Linux` platforms it is recommended to install the following packages.